 End objective: based on all three PLAs, a cross-cutting policy brief will inform the preparations of the Tirana Ministerial Conference 2024.

-The PLAs are open to TPG C on QA members.
-The PLAs take place on:
+The PLAs were open to members of the TPG C on QA.

 Next to this, three thematic topics are addressed: